 I spent $599.82 in 27 days.
 That’s $22.22 per day!

 If you’re looking to stretch your dollar as much as possible, aim to stay in dorm rooms in hostels.
-For some reason, private rooms in hostels and budget guesthouses in Taiwan are strangely expensive — often as much as $50 a night.
-If you’re a solo traveller especially, dorm rooms are the way to go.
+For some reason, private rooms in hostels and budget guesthouses in Taiwan are strangely expensive — often as much as $50 a night, whereas you’ll be able to grab a dorm bed for around $10 in most places.
+If you’re a solo traveller, dorm rooms are definitely the way to go, and hostels in Taiwan are clean, modern, and great value for money.

-I loved my stay at Flip Flop and it’s one of my favourite hostels on the planet!
-It’s full of amazing and welcoming staff, is located in a central area and beside a metro station and a park, and the beds are clean and modern with your own lights and power socket, which is always great.
-When I was feeling lonely one day, one of the staff members even invited me to dinner at his grandmother’s house!
-When I was at Flip Flop, I felt like I was at home.
+Flip Flop is the best hostel I’ve stayed at in Taiwan!
+It’s full of amazing and welcoming staff, is located in a central area beside a metro station, great street food, and a park, and the beds are clean and modern with your own lights and power socket, which is always great.
+When I was feeling lonely one day, one of the staff members invited me to dinner at his grandmother’s house, which definitely shows how welcoming everyone else!
 Check out prices and availability here.

-Taichung: A six-bed dorm at Taichung Suncake Hostel at $8.43/night
+Taichung: A six-bed dorm in HoSin Hotel at $9/night

-Kaohsiung: An eight-bed dorm at Hostel Hamasen at $11.20/night
+Kaohsiung: An eight-bed dorm at Pathways Hostel for $12/night

-Hualien: An eight-bed dorm at Sleeping Boot Backpackers for $11.01/night
+Hualien: An eight-bed dorm at Sleeping Boot Backpackers for $11/night

 I used a mix of transportation in Taiwan, ranging from daily metro trips in Taipei, to hopping on a local train around the country, to checking out the high-speed rail between Taichung and Kaohsiung.
 If you’re on a budget, local trains are definitely the way to go.
 Here were my costs: